ethereum/ethereum-org-website/README.md

 ### Local development with lambda functions

 There may be times where you develop features that make external API requests to other services.
-For these we write lamda functions to obfuscate API keys.
+For these we write lambda functions to obfuscate API keys.
 In order to test these locally, you will need to do the following:

 1. Download a CORS enabling browswer extension (ex: https://chrome.google.com/webstore/search/cors).
 2. Enable CORS in the downloaded browser extension.